LBNphoenix/Aicadium_code/README.md

 Aicadium code round

 ### Key Notes
-* The history of commits can be found in the 2nd branch solution
+* The history of commits can be found in the 2nd branch solution.
+I keep working on the solution branch.
 * Run predict.py:  $ python predict.py PATH.csv
 * Auto-create an output CSV file with the predicted result
 * Majorly focus on feature binning and class balancing